How to Strengthen Your Singing Voice the Right Way

 Using Warm Ups

 The first thing you need to know is that before you sing (even if you’re just practicing), you should be warming up your voice.
-There are several vocal warm up exercises you can do that will help get your voice ready.
+There are several vocal warm up exercises (like these) you can do that will help get your voice ready.
 It’s important!

 Doing this helps “stretch” and loosen up your vocal cords.
 Think about it like exercise – it’s a REALLY good idea to warm up before you do any crazy running or heavy lifting.